technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 Contoso Retail, Inc. has been selling goods through various retail channels for the past 15 years.
 They currently have over 200 brick-and-mortar stores but plan to reduce the number of physical locations to 150 in the next year due to declining revenue and various other factors.
 Of the remaining 150 stores, 35 of them are currently streamlined for an attempted re-branding that happened a few years ago.
 SAP is the line-of-business application and database for all customer and supply chain information.

 Contoso needs the ability to collect and analyze data from within SAP in order to make the best uniform solution possible.
-They want to take control of their supply chain so customers know when and where products are available, and stores are prepared to keep up with demand.
+They want to take control of their supply chain, so customers know when and where products are available, and stores are prepared to keep up with demand.

 The improved ability to meet customer demand will be accomplished by establishing a 360-degree view of the supply chain.
 With data analysis and reporting, stores will be able to plan and schedule product deliveries based on customer sentiment and current buying trends.

 To remediate these shortcomings, Contoso is looking for the ability to combine all sources of data, including:

-*   Contoso has sensor data from IoT devices in warehouses, stores, and manufacturing plants that they would like to be able to analyze.
+*   Contoso has sensor data from IoT devices in warehouses, stores, and manufacturing plants they would like to be able to analyze.
 *   They would like to utilize social media sentiment analytics for inventory recommendations.
 *   Contoso would like to use external feeds with such information as road closures and inclement weather to manage deliveries efficiently.

 Contoso wants to take control of their supply chain to ensure that their customers can easily locate and purchase the products they are interested in and that their stores are prepared to keep up with the actual demand.
-To accomplish this, Contoso will need to establish a 360 degree view of the supply chain, with data analysis and reporting that provides the business with the ability to address manufacturing and service issues, plan and schedule deliveries of products according to forecasted needs, and gauge these needs based on customer sentiment and up-to-date buying trends.
+To accomplish this, Contoso will need to establish a 360-degree view of the supply chain, with data analysis and reporting that provides the business with the ability to address manufacturing and service issues, plan and schedule deliveries of products according to forecasted needs, and gauge these needs based on customer sentiment and up-to-date buying trends.

 As part of its business plan, Contoso is looking to implement the following objectives: